The Chosen (TV series): Books

-Dallas Jenkins's father, Left Behind author Jerry B. Jenkins, has contributed a novelization of each of the show's first two seasons.
-An additional third novel is planned.
+Dallas Jenkins's father, Left Behind author Jerry B. Jenkins, has contributed a novelization of each of the show's seasons.
 Jenkins has collaborated in the past with his father on Hometown Legend and Midnight Clear, a full-length feature film based on one of his father's short stories.

 The elder Jenkins notes that this is atypical: though it is common for TV shows or movies to be based on novels, in this case it is the other way around, with the novel being based on the show in what he refers to as "a backward deconstruction".
 He notes that the biggest challenge in this approach is adding detail to the story that is not part of the Biblical account.

 ChosenCon

-ChosenCon (officially The Chosen Insiders Conference) is an annual fan convention dedicated to the show.
-The first ChosenCon was held in Dallas, Texas in 2023 and gathered around 3,500 attendees.
+ChosenCon (officially The Chosen Insiders Conference) is a fan convention dedicated to the show.
+The first ChosenCon was held in Dallas, Texas, in 2023 and gathered around 3,500 attendees.
 The 2024 edition took place in Orlando, Florida, and reportedly drew more than 5,000 fans.
 The event featured announcements of spinoffs within the franchise.
-The next convention is scheduled for February 2026 in Charlotte, North Carolina.
+The next convention was held in February 2026 in Charlotte, North Carolina.

 Spin-offs and The Chosen universe

 The Chosen creator Dallas Jenkins launched 5&2 Studios to produce other Bible-inspired stories.
 The first is an animated TV series called The Chosen Adventures.
 Cast members from The Chosen reprise their roles in the voice cast, including Jonathan Roumie as Jesus.
 The series was released on Amazon Prime Video on October 17, 2025 and Christian streaming service Minno on October 31st, 2025.

-Another companion series in development will feature adventurer Bear Grylls in six unscripted episodes taking The Chosen cast members on physical journeys through the wilderness as they share their personal stories.
+Another companion series, The Chosen in the Wild with Bear Grylls, was released on Prime Video on August 9, 2026.
+The six-episode unscripted series features adventurer Bear Grylls leading cast members of The Chosen on challenging wilderness expeditions, during which they share personal stories and reflect on their faith and experiences.

 Series based on the Acts of the Apostles and the lives of Joseph and Moses are also in development.